dssg/wikienergy/docs/README.md

 - [`df`]: a pandas dataframe with all appliance instances?

 #### Methods
+- `add_instances(instances)`: Adds the list of appliances to the appliance set.
+- `add_to_dataframe(instances)`: Adds a new list of appliances to the dataframe.
+- `get_dataframe()`: Returns the dataframe object representing the dataset.
+- `make_dataframe()`: Makes a new dataframe of the appliance instances.
+Throws an exception if the appliance instances have traces that don't align.
+- `set_instances(instances)`: Replaces the old instances with the new list.
+Makes a new dataframe using those instances.
 - `top_k`: Get top k energy-consuming appliances

 #### Other properties
 Possibly combine traces into a single dataframe?
 Export particular datasets?